personal injury lawyers

 It is during this period that both sides may begin negotiating a settlement.

 The negotiation process will start almost immediately.
 All offers that are received from the responsible party will be presented to you.
-Your attorney will let you know if it is a good offer and if they think you should accept it.
+Your New Jersey injury lawyer will let you know if it is a good offer and if they think you should accept it.
 Ultimately, accepting an offer at any stage is up to you.

 If you cannot reach a settlement offer that is acceptable, your case will move on to mediation.
 During mediation, a third-party will be brought in to listen to both sides and make recommendations for a settlement.
 Most medication is non-binding.
 This means if you are still not satisfied with the outcome and your attorney agrees that the settlement should be higher, you can take the case to trial.